dh33rajb/aosp_mads/README.md

+# aosp_mads: README
-# aosp_mads - Our main repo for ACS project.
+Our main repo for ACS project.

-# Team-B: MADS
+Team-B: MADS

 This repository is the remote repository that holds our changes for the CSE 622 - ACS Fall 2015 project.